 I want to get this blog back on track as far as offering help and advice following breakups, general self-help, and coping with abuse.
 Things have been busy, and I have done my best to experiment with some stuff that interest me.
 That being said, I think I want to keep this blog a bit more focused, even if that means fewer postings.
 That being said, I have reconnected with an old abuse victims forum on reddit.

 R/narcissisticabuse saved my life, and I really, truly believe that.
 I spent years in a narcissistic, abusive relationship that ended in a divorce where I lost nearly everything including most of my finances, my house, and my dog.
-Lucky, no children were involved.
+Luckily, no children were involved.
 While I don’t post much there anymore, I wanted to pop in and give some words of encouragement, which is where much of the body of this post came from.

 When I first learned about narcissism, gaslighting, projection, hoovering, triangulation, etc., my brain was drown in flashbacks of all the abuse.
-Everything clicked in a flood of images and memories, like in the movies.
+Everything clicked in a wildfire of images and memories, like in the movies.
 Not to long after educating myself and speaking with my therapist, my ex wife was caught in a her web of lies, obviously denying any accusation presented to her regardless of how much evidence there was.

 I was a broken person, the thought of being twenty four and a divorcee was mind boggling to me.
 I frequently posted on that subreddit under a burner account, begging for advice or decompressing from that day’s worth of drama.
 Now, I’m about five months No Contact.
 I have my own place.
 I’m more attuned with my emotions than I ever have been.
 I am slowly recouping my finances.
 Honestly, my life isn’t all that exciting now despite my freedom and newly acquired love for who I am, and that’s okay, because there is so much peace.
 So, so much peace.